Welcome, Newcomers

 When you visit an Episcopal Church, you will be our respected

-and welcome guest.
+and welcomed guest.
 You will not be singled out in an embarrassing

 way, nor asked to stand before the congregation nor to come forward.